harmonysoft-tech/traute/facade/maven/README.md

 ## 2. Overview

 It does not make sense to create a *Maven* plugin for simplifying the [*Javac* plugin](../../core/javac/README.md) usage like is done for [*Gradle*](../gradle/README.md) due to rather restrictive *Maven* facilities (more details on that [here](http://blog.harmonysoft.tech/2017/11/maven-plugins-does-it-worth-it.html)).
-So, we just provide information and examples on how to configure your *Maven* build to be able to use the target functionality.
+So, we just provide information and examples on how to configure your *Maven* build to be able to use the target *Javac* plugin.

 ## 3. Usage